Amazon Prime Day is coming, but to get access to the huge deals event you will need to sign up to Amazon Prime. Here's how.

 If you own an Echo device owners or a smart home speaker that runs Amazon Alexa, you can also sign up for Amazon Prime by simply saying "Alexa, sign me up for Prime".

 Until 12 October customers who sign up for Prime using Alexa get a £5 voucher ahead of Prime Day.

 How to sign up for Amazon Prime on desktop

 - To sign up to Amazon Prime, head to Amazon's dedicated Prime sign up page.
 The first month is free, as a part of the 30-day free trial.

 - On Amazon's sign up page, click on 'Start your 30-Day Free Trial', which will then ask for your Amazon login details.

-- If you don't already have an account, you can create an account by hovering over Account & Lists on the home page and clicking on 'Start here'.
-You'll need to provide your name, email and a password.
+- If you don't already have an account, you can create an account by clicking on the "Create your Amazon account" option at the bottom.

-Keep in mind, Amazon will charge you the Prime membership fee every month after the free trial ends, unless you cancel which you're allowed to do at any time.
+Keep in mind, Amazon will charge you the Prime membership fee every month (or year) after the free trial ends, unless you cancel which you're allowed to do at any time.